amshali/FOSD/README.md

 This will give you the latest version of the project in a zip file.
 In Eclipse go to _File_ menu and select _Import_.
 From there, choose the _Existing Projects into Workspace_.
-Then select the _Select archive file:_ and finish by selecting the downloaded zip file and clicking on Finish button.
+Then select the _Select archive file_ and finish by selecting the downloaded zip file and clicking on Finish button.